rlbridenb/rlbridenb-project-1/README.md

 ### Pricing

 AeroAPI is somewhat limiting with 1000 free calls per month.
-To avoid risking charges, don't leave the app running when it is not actively in use.
-The free tier limits of other APIs are high enough that there is no chance of exceeding them and incurring costs.
+To avoid risking charges, don't leave the app running if it is not actively in use.
+The free tier limits of the other APIs are high enough that there is no risk of exceeding them.

 More info can be found in the documentation for each API.